 Then there is the possibility of negotiating with North Korea.
-Throughout the Obama and Trump administrations, the United States has more or less taken the position that it will reenter talks with North Korea only if that country agrees in advance that the goal of such talks is the elimination of its There is the option of exerting pressure through nuclear programs; North Korea has been unwilleconomic sanctions against North Korea, a path the ing unilaterally to concede its leverage in this way.
-United States has pursued with new vigor recently.
-A more open-ended dialogue, undertaken on the Sanctions are a more appealing option than war, expectation of mutual concessions, has some poyet it is worth being conservative in assessing their tential of limited success.
-China has proposed, and potential to effect the denuclearization of North Kothe United States has so far rejected, an initial trade rea for several reasons.
-First, North Korea's main through which North Korea would freeze its ontrading partner and historic ally, China, has been going nuclear and missile tests in exchange for the reluctant to impose drastic sanctions in the past. suspension of periodic U.S.-South Korean military While China agreed to stop importing North Koexercises that the North views as dress rehearsals rean coal early in 2017, for instance, overall trade for war.
-There are other items that North Korea has between the two countries increased in the first half sought in the past: economic aid, reopened trade, of the year.
-Chinese officials and the Chinese public as well as "softer" provisions such as an improved increasingly find Kim Jong-un worryingly provocdiplomatic relationship with the United States, all ative, but China wishes neither a reunified Korean of which could be proffered in the course of discuspeninsula under the control of Seoul (and possibly sions.
-Some have even suggested that the United still stationing U.S. troops) nor an increased flow States should unilaterally offer to sign a peace treaty of North Korean refugees into its border regions, formally ending the Korean War-a "concession" likely consequences of either a North Korean state but ostensibly one of benefit to all-or otherwise collapse or even extreme economic privation. make some low-cost, symbolic gesture as a way to Second, North Korea has been under a variety of jumpstart talks.
-At this point, it is probably unreasanctions for years, and even before that promoted sonable to expect that negotiations will result in an ideological commitment to self-sufficiency as an the complete elimination of North Korean nuclear aspect of its Juche philosophy, with the result that weapons, but an end state in which North Korea its domestic economy is relatively insulated from retains some limited arsenal but is not continuing outside shocks.
-To the extent that broad economic to amass fissile material and develop its nuclear sanctions might inflict pain, they are likely to do so capacities through testing is vastly superior to what to North Korea's poorer, economically and politprevails now. ically disadvantaged social groups, who already Should none of these solutions succeed, there suffer greatly, long before they have an impact on remains the default of mutual deterrence of the the ruling elite.
-Meanwhile, sanctions may actually sort that prevented nuclear exchanges between the increase domestic support for the North Korean United States, USSR, and China during the Cold regime, insofar as they play into a nationalistic nar-War.
+Throughout the Obama and Trump administrations, the United States has more or less taken the position that it will reenter talks with North Korea only if that country agrees in advance that the goal of such talks is the elimination of its nuclear programs; North Korea has been unwilling unilaterally to concede its leverage in this way.
+A more open-ended dialogue, undertaken on the expectation of mutual concessions, has some potential of limited success.
+China has proposed, and the United States has so far rejected, an initial trade through which North Korea would freeze its ongoing nuclear and missile tests in exchange for the suspension of periodic U.S.-South Korean military exercises that the North views as dress rehearsals for war.
+There are other items that North Korea has sought in the past: economic aid, reopened trade, as well as "softer" provisions such as an improved diplomatic relationship with the United States, all of which could be proffered in the course of discussions.
+Some have even suggested that the United States should unilaterally offer to sign a peace treaty formally ending the Korean War-a "concession" but ostensibly one of benefit to all-or otherwise make some low-cost, symbolic gesture as a way to jumpstart talks.
+At this point, it is probably unreasonable to expect that negotiations will result in the complete elimination of North Korean nuclear weapons, but an end state in which North Korea retains some limited arsenal but is not continuing to amass fissile material and develop its nuclear capacities through testing is vastly superior to what prevails now.

+Should none of these solutions succeed, there remains the default of mutual deterrence of the sort that prevented nuclear exchanges between the United States, USSR, and China during the Cold War.
 North Korea may already have or may soon acquire the capacity to deliver a nuclear weapon to the mainland United States, but, of course, the United States has had the capacity to deliver a nuclear weapon to North Korea for over half a century.
 Nuclear terror on the Korean peninsula is not new; it is our relationship to it that is new.